dotnet/docfx/README.md

 Build your technical documentation site with docfx, with landing pages, markdown, API reference docs for .NET, REST API and more.

+---

+As you may have heard docfx has been transitioned to be a .NET Foundation project.
+Microsoft Learn no longer uses docfx and do not intend to support the project since Nov 2022.

+Docfx is planned to continue as a community-driven project.
+We hope to produce future releases with new features and enhancements to support existing and new use cases.
+We also would like to invite any interested parties to be involved in this project.
+If you'd like to contact the community team please open a discussion thread.

 ## Getting Started

 1. Install docfx as a global tool: